Liechtenstein entry requirements for Bahrain passport holders

 Hotel booking or invitation letter

-Immigration may ask for a hotel reservation, rental agreement, or a letter from your host in Liechtenstein.
-Keep a copy on your phone or printed.Recommended
+Immigration may ask where you're staying.
+Carry a hotel confirmation, hostel booking, or a signed invitation letter from your host in Liechtenstein.
+A simple printout or phone screenshot works.Recommended

 Proof of funds